-MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Schedule Monitoring/Report Status/Date Į Implementation Delicanie Responsibility Completed consultant's work shall be conducted in accordance with this measure and the requirements of the ARDTP (Archeo-Tec, Archeological Research Design and Treatment Plan, Parkmerced Project, March 2010) at the direction of the Environmental Review Officer (ERO).
+(Includes Text for Adopted Mitigation and Improvement Measures) MEASURES ADOPTED AS CONDITIONS OF APPROVAL Responsibility for Implementation Schedule Monitoring/Report Responsibility Status/Date Completed consultant's work shall be conducted in accordance with this measure and the requirements of the ARDTP (Archeo-Tec, Archeological Research Design and Treatment Plan, Parkmerced Project, March 2010) at the direction of the Environmental Review Officer (ERO).
 In instances of inconsistency between the requirements of the project ARDTP and the requirements of this mitigation measure, the requirements of this archaeological mitigation measure shall prevail.
 All plans and reports prepared by the consultant as specified herein shall be submitted first and directly to the ERO for review and comment, and shall be considered draft reports subject to revision until final approval by the ERO.
 Archaeological monitoring and/or data recovery programs required by this measure could suspend construction of the project for up to a maximum of four weeks.
 At the direction of the ERO, the suspension of construction can be extended beyond four weeks only if such a suspension is the only feasible means to reduce to a less-than-significant level potential effects on a significant archaeological resource as defined in CEQA Guidelines Section 15064.5 (a)(c).
-If applicable, upon discovery of human remains and/or associated or unassociated funerary objects, the consultant shall notify the Coroner of the City and County of San Francisco, and in the event of the Coroner's determination that the human remains, notification of the California State Native ļ Archaeological Testing Program American Heritage The archaeological consultant shall prepare and submit to the ERO for review and approval an archaeological testing plan (ATP).
+Archaeological Testing Program The archaeological consultant shall prepare and submit to the ERO for review and approval an archaeological testing plan (ATP).
 The archaeological testing program shall be conducted in accordance with the approved ATP.
-The ATP shall identify the property types of the expected archaeological resource(s) that potentially could be adversely affected by the proposed project, the testing method to be used, and the locations recommended for testing.
-The purpose of the archaeological testing program will be to determine to the extent possible the presence or absence of archaeological resources and to identify and to evaluate whether any archaeological resource encountered on the site constitutes an historical resource under CEQA.
-Project sponsor to retain appropriately qualified consultant Prior to and during construction Commission who shall appoint a Most Likely Descendant (MLD) who shall make reasonable efforts to develop an agreement for the treatment of human remains and/or associated or unassociated funerary objects. • At the completion of the archaeological testing program, the archaeological consultant shall submit a written report of the findings to the ERO.
+The ATP shall identify the Project sponsor to retain appropriately Prior to and during construction If applicable, upon discovery of human remains and/or associated or unassociated funerary objects, the consultant shall notify the Coroner of the City and County of San Francisco, and in the event of the Coroner's determination that the human remains, notification of the California State Native American Heritage Commission who shall appoint a Most Likely Descendant (MLD) who shall make reasonable property types of the expected archaeological resource(s) that potentially could be adversely affected by the proposed project, the testing method to be used, and the locations recommended for testing.
+The purpose of the archaeological testing program will be to determine to the extent possible the presence or absence of archaeological resources and to identify and to evaluate whether any archaeological resource encountered on the site constitutes an historical resource under CEQA. qualified consultant . efforts to develop an agreement for the treatment of human remains and/or associated or unassociated funerary objects.
+At the completion of the archaeological testing program, the archaeological consultant shall submit a written report of the findings to the ERO.
 If based on the archaeological testing program the archaeological consultant finds that significant archaeological resources may be present, the ERO in consultation with the archaeological consultant shall determine if additional measures are warranted.
 Additional measures that may be undertaken include additional archaeological testing, archaeological monitoring, and/or an archaeological data recovery program.
 If the ERO determines that a significant archaeological resource is present and that the resource could be adversely affected by the proposed project, at the discretion of the project sponsor either: Consultant to prepare draft and final Archeological Resources Report reports.
-The ERO to review and approve the Final Archeological Resources Report A) The proposed project shall be re-designed so as to avoid any adverse effect on the significant archaeological resource; or · B) A data recovery program shall be implemented, unless the ERO determines that the archaeological resource is of greater interpretive than research significance
+The ERO to review and approve the Final Archeological Resources Report A) The proposed project shall be re-designed so as to avoid any adverse effect on the significant archaeological resource; or B) A data recovery program shall be implemented, unless the ERO determines that the archaeological resource is of greater interpretive than research significance